Rookout/docs/docs/rules-reference.md

 B) Fetching a specific variable

-If we want to fetch a specific variable, we can simply define it by adding it as the rule action.
+If we want to fetch a specific variable, we can simply define it by adding it as the Breakpoint action.
 The set action may look like something like this:

 ```json